PrinceXaine/Pok-mon-Gen-III-Ultimate-Free-Space-Finder/README.md

 2. Bugfixes

 # User Notice:
-1. Please note that this tool was built for Pokémon Fire Red, but should work fine for just about any other application (except the script editor).
+1. Please note that this tool was built for Pokémon Fire Red, but should work fine for just about any other .gba game (except the script editor).